thomasvincent/assemblyline/README.md

 The container mounts the following volumes:

 * Secret `jenkins-gradle-settings` Add your gradle configuration here.
-* PersistentVolumeClaim `jenkins-mvn-local-repo` The gradle local repository to use.
+* PersistentVolumeClaim `jenkins-gradlew-local-repo` The gradle local repository to use.

 The gradle node and template support limited customization through the following properties: